 element will behave like a non-modal element.

 Take a look at the following implementation.
-It may be simple and lacking in style, but it is fully functional.
-Moreover, it is much easier to integrate and provides greater semantic value compared to a comprehensive modal solution built entirely with JavaScript:
+It may be simple, but it is fully functional.
+It is also much easier to integrate and provides greater semantic value than a comprehensive modal solution built entirely with JavaScript:

 on CodePen.